boholder/puntgun/docs/configuration.md

 # Configuration

 This page is describing configurations of the tool itself.
-For all available plan configurations, please check [the plan configuration document page](plan-configuration.md).
+For all available plan configurations, please check [the plan configuration documentation page](plan-configuration.md).
 There are two types of tool configuration: most of them can be configured in global configuration file or set via environment variable, but some special configurations can only be passed through command line argument.